miguelmota/miguelmota.github.io/content/blog/understanding-stableswap-curve.md

 What this post didn't cover:

 - AMM Fees
-- LP Tokens
+- LP (liquidity provider) tokens
 - Price impact
   - I think this is calculated as \\(virtualPrice * depositLpTokenAmount / tokenInputSum\\) where \\(tokenInputSum\\) is the sum of all tokens user is pooling and \\(depositLpTokenAmount\\) is the calculated LP tokens received for pooling input tokens.

 Source code:

 - Charts
-  - The hacky JS is available [here](https://github.com/miguelmota/miguelmota.github.com/blob/master/static/blog/understanding-stableswap-curve/main.js) and [here](https://github.com/miguelmota/stableswap-curve-example/blob/master/main.js)
+  - The hacky JS is available [here](https://github.com/miguelmota/miguelmota.github.com/blob/master/static/blog/understanding-stableswap-curve/main.js) and [here](https://github.com/miguelmota/stableswap-curve-example/blob/master/main.js).